-They are intrigued by the fact that I say their money can get an automatic bonus of up to 10% just for depositing their money.
-They can also get guaranteed growth for income often up to 7% a year or higher, along with the fact that any market gains are locked in and never subjected to market declines.
+They are intrigued by the fact that I say their money can get an automatic bonus of up to 10% just for depositing it.
+They can also get guaranteed growth for income, often up to 7% a year or higher, and any market gains are locked in and never subjected to market declines.

-This all sounds well and good, but still, they want assurances that their money will never go down.
+This all sounds good, but they want assurances that their money will never go down.
 This is an understandable concern on the face of it, but it speaks more about the way most of us have been programmed to look at money.

-Now 15 years later and either close to retirement, or already in retirement, the real fear that there could be another big reversal is on the minds of almost everyone with whom I speak.
+Now 15 years later and either close to retirement or already in retirement, the real fear that there could be another significant reversal is on the minds of almost everyone with whom I speak.

-Being older now, and with past bad experiences in the back of their minds, most people want to try and avoid another big downturn that could ruin their retirement plans.
-They want gains but no losses, and when I show some of my clients’ statements over the past few years that have locked in gains from over 7% a year up to as high as a little over 16% without risk of loss they become very interested.!
+Being older now and with past bad experiences in the back of their minds, most people want to try and avoid another significant downturn that could ruin their retirement plans.
+They want gains but no losses, and when I show some of my clients’ statements over the past few years that have locked in profits from over 7% a year up to as high as a little over 16% without risk of loss, they become very interested.!

 But this is usually when their concern about not touching their principal comes up.

-Many people want a guarantee that they will have gains like this every year and then they’ll just take out the increases and retain their principal.
-Now some products will guarantee interest higher than what you can get on a CD for example.
-There are fixed annuities that can guarantee a little over 3% a year if you lock the money up for five years- but what happens after that?
-That still does not resolve the concern of outliving your money as 3% a year is not sufficient for most people to live on.
+Many people want a guarantee that they will have gains like this every year, and then they’ll take out the increases and retain their principal.
+Some products will guarantee interest higher than what you can get on a CD, for example.
+Fixed annuities can ensure a little over 3% a year if you lock the money up for five years- but what happens after that?
+That still does not resolve the concern of outliving your money, as 3% a year is insufficient for most people to live on.

 Many people have financial advisors who have preached the 4% Rule to them for years, and so they look at their money as an account that they have to worry about for the rest of their lives.
-They worry that if there is a correction in the market of 40-50% as they’ve experienced before, or something else unexpected happens, then maybe they will run out of money in their later years.
+They fear that if there is a correction in the market of 40-50% as they’ve experienced before, or if something unexpected happens, they may run out of money in their later years.
 With all of these concerns, they don’t want to deplete any of their principal- just in case they might need it.

 Of course, every situation is different, but for the most part, the only purpose for money is to spend it during your lifetime or pass it on to your heirs.
 I’ve used the analogy of planting an apple tree in your backyard and watching it grow for years, but then you want to enjoy the fruit at some point in the future.
-You don’t just look at the tree and watch it grow and bear fruit and never take the fruit to eat or share with family and friends, and just watch it wither on the vine untouched!
+You don’t just look at the tree and watch it grow and bear fruit; never take the fruit to eat or share with family and friends and watch it wither on the vine untouched!

 Similarly, with your money tree that you have been growing for all your working years.
 You have to change your thinking about that money from growth (accumulation) to income (distribution).
-This is the hardest concept I have to get across to my callers.
-In the traditional way of thinking, we need to preserve our principal at all costs in case we need it later on.
-So we downscale our lifestyles to the 4% Rule (some reports have suggested that be reduced to 2.8%) and hold off on enjoying some of the things in life that we hoped we would be able to do in our golden years- travel, time and gifts for the grandchildren, etc.
+This is the most complex concept I have to convey to my callers.
+In the traditional way of thinking, we need to preserve our principal at all costs in case we need them later.
+So we downscale our lifestyles to the 4% Rule (some reports have suggested that it be reduced to 2.8%) and hold off on enjoying some of the things in life that we hoped we would be able to do in our golden years- travel, time and gifts for the grandchildren, etc.

-So they look at living off their Social Security and whatever their CDs can give them, or perhaps employ the 4% Rule and discipline themselves to living on less than they would like to.
-However, by doing a proper analysis, I have been able to show many of these people how they could take out up to 10% or more of their principal in retirement without ever having to worry about running out of the money-that tree would never run out of fruit!
+So they look at living off their Social Security and whatever their CDs can give them, or perhaps employ the 4% Rule and discipline themselves to live on less than they would like to.
+However, by doing a proper analysis, I have shown many of these people how they could take out up to 10% or more of their principal in retirement without ever having to worry about running out of the money that tree would never run out of fruit!

-While enjoying this higher level of income, they are still able to lock in gains when the market goes up and to pass on any remaining money to their heirs when they pass on.
+While enjoying this higher level of income, they can still lock in gains when the market goes up and pass on any remaining money to their heirs when they pass on.
 This answers all their concerns about touching their principal and creates real peace of mind in retirement.
-Studies have even shown that people live longer and happier lives when the stress of worrying about your assets is taken away.
+Studies have even shown that people live longer and happier lives when the stress of worrying about their assets is taken away.

-Now they can concentrate on doing the things they have always dreamed of with their retirement on auto-pilot!
-To set up your stress-free retirement plan contact me to see what we can create together!
+Now they can concentrate on doing what they have always dreamed of with their retirement on auto-pilot!
+Contact me to set up your stress-free retirement plan to see what we can create together!